atsign-foundation/at_widgets/at_events_flutter/README.md

  Feel free to fork a copy of the source from the [GitHub Repo](https://github.com/atsign-foundation/at_widgets)

 ### Initialising:
-It is expected that the app will first create an AtClientService instance and authenticate an atsign.
+It is expected that the app will first authenticate an atsign using the Onboarding widget.

-The event service needs to be initialised with the `atClient` from the `AtClientService` and the root server.
+The event service needs to be initialised with a required GlobalKey<NavigatorState> parameter for navigation purpose, the rest being optional parameters.

 ```
   initialiseEventService(
-  clientSdkService.atClientServiceInstance.atClient,
-  NavService.navKey,
-  rootDomain: MixedConstants.ROOT_DOMAIN,
+    navKey,
     mapKey: 'xxxx',
-  apiKey: 'xxxx');
+    apiKey: 'xxxx',
+    rootDomain: 'root.atsign.org',
+    streamAlternative: (__){},
+    initLocation: true,
+  );
 ```

+at_events_flutter depends on at_location_flutter for the following features:
+ - Sending/receiving location, make sure to initialise at_location_flutter inside/outside the at_events_flutter package, if location sharing is needed.
+ - To render the map, pass [mapKey] to [initializeLocationService], if map is needed.
+ - To calculate the ETA, pass [apiKey] to [initializeLocationService], if ETA is needed.

 ### Usage
-To create a new event:
+To create a new event, using the default screen:
 ```
-await showModalBottomSheet<void>(
-    context: context,
-    isScrollControlled: true,
-    shape: StadiumBorder(),
-    builder: (BuildContext context) {
-      return Container(
-        height: height,
-        decoration: BoxDecoration(
-          color: Theme.of(context).scaffoldBackgroundColor,
-          borderRadius: BorderRadius.only(
-            topLeft: const Radius.circular(12.0),
-            topRight: const Radius.circular(12.0),
+  CreateEvent(
+    AtClientManager.getInstance(),
   ),
-        ),
-        child: CreateEvent(),
-      );
-    });
 ```

+To use event creation/edit functions, use the [EventService()] singleton, make sure to call [EventService().init()] before using these functions:
+- createEvent() - Can create and edit based on [isEventUpdate] passed to [init()]
+- editEvent() - Will update the already created event
+- sendEventNotification() - Will create a new event

-Navigating to the events list is done simply by using:
+Navigating to the map screen for an event:
 ```
-Navigator.push(
-      context,
-      MaterialPageRoute(
-        builder: (context) => EventList(),
-      ),
-    );
+EventsMapScreenData().moveToEventScreen(eventNotificationModel);
 ```

 ### Steps to get mapKey